demisto/content/Packs/Active_Directory_Query/Integrations/Active_Directory_Query/README.md

 | Group CN for terminated employees |                                                                                                  | False |
 | Create user if does not exist | If true, the user is created if the user profile doesn't exist in AD.
 Used in IAM commands only. | False |

+> <i>Note:</i> For queries and operations across multiple domains within a forest the server port should be 3268.
+This port is used for queries specifically targeted for the global catalog.
+LDAP requests sent to port 3268 can be used to search for objects in the entire forest.
+For more information on global catalog see the [Microsoft documentation](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/planning-global-catalog-server-placement).

 ##### Identity Lifecycle Management premium pack configuration